RBGKew/cpDNA/README.md

 # Chloroplast Tree Of Life Pipeline

-Here we describe the pipeline used to produce the chloroplast tree from Leempoel et al 2022.
+Here we describe the pipeline used to produce the chloroplast tree from Leempoel *et al.* 2022.
+The pipeline was used both for the pre-tree and the final tree.

 ## Input